sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-11/README.md

-# Chapter 11: Checking the preimage
+# Chapter 11: Checking the Preimage

 ## Preimage